chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/commands/browse.md

 #### Main View

 The main view of the Collection Browser shows you a tabular view of your data with record IDs, documents, and metadata.
-You can navigate the table using arrows, and expand each cell with Return.
-We only load 100 records initially, and the next batch will load as you scroll down the table.
+You can navigate the table using arrows, and expand each cell with `Return`.
+Only 100 records are loaded initially, and the next batch will load as you scroll down the table.

 {% CenteredContent %}
 ![cli-browse](/cli/cli-browse.png)